-S Jaishankar takes oath; Who is he and why is he important for India’s international relations
+S Jaishankar takes oath; Why can he be crucial for India’s international relations

 New Delhi, May 30: Former foreign secretary Subrahmanyam Jaishankar took oath today as a Union Minister and is set to be part of the new Narendra Modi government.

 Jaishankar, a 1977 batch Indian Foreign Officer, is considered an expert on foreign affairs and was the longest-serving foreign secretary.
+He is especially considered an expert on India-China ties.

 He has served as Indian ambassador is many countries including the United States and China.